 Guidelines to Applying for Singapore Savings Bonds

-To subscribe to SSB Jun 2018, you can do so through POSB/DBS, OCBC, UOB ATMs and internet banking platforms.
+To subscribe to SSB Aug 2018, you can do so through POSB/DBS, OCBC, UOB ATMs and internet banking platforms.
 You will also need a Central Depository (CDP) Account.
-MAS will deliver the Singapore Savings Bond to you through this channel.
+MAS will deposit the Singapore Savings Bond to you through this channel.
 Note that a $2 processing fee will be charged.

 You should also check out your bank’s website on Singapore Savings Bonds for more information and specific application instructions.

 Final tip: SSBs are announced at the start of the month but only issued at the start of the following month.
 Interest therefore only starts to accrue then.
 Do not apply for the bonds early.
 Instead, apply for them on or close to deadline day to maximise utilisation of your funds.
-Another excellent reason to do so is to observe interest yield on SGS bonds throughout the month to decide whether to invest in this SSB or the next issue’s SSB.
+Another excellent reason to do so is to observe interest yield on SGS bonds throughout the month to decide whether to invest in latest Singapore Savings Bonds issue or the next month’s SSB issue.